Merrill's Pocket Guide to Radiography Elsevier eBook on VitalSource (Retail Access Card), 15th Edition

 -

-- Bulleted step-by-step instructions show how to position the patient and body part for frequently requested radiography projections.
+- Bulleted step-by-step instructions show students how to position the patient and body part for frequently requested radiography projections.

 - More than 150 projections are each presented in a two-page spread, and include information on patient position, part position, central ray angulation, collimation, KVp values, and a photograph of a properly positioned patient.